You Know My "P"

 You Know My "P" is the debut studio album by Nigerian rapper Naeto C, released in May of 2008.
 Guest appearances include Ikechukwu, Wande Coal and Saro Wiwa.
-It was one of the most popular albums in Nigeria in 2008 selling over 1 million copies.
+It was one of the most popular albums in Nigeria in 2008, selling over 1 million copies.

+Critical reception

+In a retrospective review, Joey Akan of Pulse Nigeria said that You Know My "P" was a "well-put together album", concluding, "Naeto ushered in a new rap culture in Nigeria with is cool, laid-back and pop driven album."